martinklepsch/martinklepsch.org/content/posts/2017-03-25-making-remote-work.markdown

 ### Document With Rigour

 Again, communication has a cost.
 It's fun and important too.
-You want to spend that valuable face-time with your colleagues chatting about last weekends hike or that problem you're banging your head against.
+You want to spend that valuable face-time with your colleagues chatting about last weekends hike or that tricky problem you're banging your head against.
 You don't want to spend it figuring out how to run migrations or update your environment so that things work again with those latest changes.

 Have a `README`.
 Make sure to add a table of contents.
 This is reference material, not an essay.
 Maybe try Asciidoc if Markdown feels too restrictive.
 Ensure that pull requests are reviewed with documentation changes in mind.
 With GitHub's pull request templates it's easy to remind team members to update documentation.